Resources: Handouts, classroom bin/s (full!), rubber gloves and computers/tablets for research.

 Career Film: This is Frances Schofield.
 Francis works as a Graduate Chemist for National Nuclear Laboratory.

 Challenge Task: Not all plastic is easily recyclable.
-Ask the children to find out which type of plastics are easy to recycle and which are much more difficult.
-Contact local supermarkets to find out what they are doing to limit the use of plastic in their packaging.
+Ask the children to find out which types of plastics are easy to recycle and which are much more difficult.

-Children are to share 3 ideas which will lead to their school reducing the amount of waste it produces.
-Ask the children to identify the top 3 suggestions proposed.
+Ask the children to share their ideas and pledges to reduce waste and improve recycling.
+Ask the children to identify the top three suggestions proposed.

 Sending rubbish to landfills has several negative impacts on the environment, including the emission of greenhouse gases, water pollution, and soil contamination.
 There are several ways to reduce the amount of rubbish sent to landfills, including: